Rate limits

 Handling rate limits

-When you receive a 429 Too Many Requests response:
+When you receive a 429 Too Many Requests response, you have exceeded either the request limit or the complexity budget.

-1. Read the Retry-After header to determine when to retry
+1. Check the Retry-After header to determine when to retry

 2. Back off and retry after the indicated time